theupdateframework/taps/tap7.md

 communicate with it.
 This will need to involve at least a few lines of Python.
-In order for the Tester to interact with the Updater implementation, a Wrapper around that implementation will need to support as an interface to the Tester the 3-5 functions listed below.
+In order for the Tester to interact with the Updater implementation, a Wrapper around that implementation will need to support as an interface to the Tester three functions.

 ## Wrapper Specification

-The Wrapper must implement at least the first three functions specified [below](#wrapper-functions).
+The Wrapper must implement the three functions specified [below](#wrapper-functions).
 Note also, however, that because implementations may vary substantially, the Wrapper may need to perform things like: